-The County shall continue monitoring in the Winters Run watershed, or, select and submit for MDE's approval a new watershed restoration project for monitoring.
-Monitoring activities shall occur where the cumulative effects of watershed restoration activities can be assessed.
-An outfall and associated instream station, or other locations based on a study design approved by MDE, shall be monitored.
+The City shall continue monitoring the Moores Run, or, select and submit for MDE's approval a new watershed restoration project for monitoring.
+Ample time shall be provided so that pre-restoration monitoring, or characterization monitoring can take place.
+Priority will be given to new practices where little monitoring data exist or where the cumulative effects of watershed restoration activities can be assessed.
+An outfall and associated in-stream station, or other locations based on an approved study design shall be monitored.
 The minimum criteria for chemical, biological, and physical monitoring are as follows:

-- a.
-Chemical Monitoring: - Eight (8) storm events shall be monitored per year at each monitoring location with at least two occurring per quarter.
+a.
+Chemical Monitoring:

+i.
+Twelve (12) storm events shall be monitored per year at each monitoring location with at least three occurring per quarter.
 Quarters shall be based on the calendar year.
-If extended dry weather periods occur, baseflow samples shall be taken at least once per month at the monitoring stations if flow is observed;
+If extended dry

+- weather periods occur, base flow samples shall be taken at least once per month at the monitoring stations if flow is observed; - ii.
-- ii.
 Discrete samples of stormwater flow shall be collected at the monitoring stations using automated or manual sampling methods.
 Measurements of pH and water temperature shall be taken; - iii.
 At least three (3) samples determined to be representative of each storm event shall be submitted to a laboratory for analysis according to methods listed under 40 CFR Part 136 and event mean concentrations (EMC) shall be calculated for:

-Biochemical Oxygen Demand (BOD 5) Total Lead
+Biochemical Oxygen Demand (BOD5)

-Total Kjeldahl Nitrogen (TKN) Total Copper
+Total Lead Total Kjeldahl Nitrogen (TKN)

-Nitrate plus Nitrite Total Zinc
+Nitrate plus Nitrite

-Total Suspended Solids Total Phosphorus
+Total Suspended Solids

-Total Petroleum Hydrocarbons (TPH) Oil and Grease
+Total Petroleum Hydrocarbons (TPH)

-Fecal Coliform or E. coli (Optional).
+Fecal Coliform or E. coli

+Total Petroleum (Optional).

 iv.
 Continuous flow measurements shall be recorded at the in-stream monitoring station or other practical locations based on an approved study design.
-Data collected shall be used to estimate annual and seasonal pollutant loads and for the calibration of watershed assessment models;
+Data collected shall be used to estimate annual and seasonal pollutant loads and for the calibration of watershed assessment models.